noi-techpark/bdp-core/README.md

 #### Getting started with Docker

-If you want to develop a data collector or simply test the INBOUND writer API, the easiest way to get started is to start a docker container.
+If you want to run the application using [Docker](https://www.docker.com/), the environment is already set up with all dependencies for you.
+This is the recommended way to test and develop data collectors for this writer API.
+You only have to install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) and follow the instructions below.

 In the root folder of this repository:

 1) Copy `.env.example` to `.env`
 2) Run `docker-compose up -d`